graphql-aspnet/graphql-aspnet.github.io/docs/types/scalars.md

 For the value types listed above, GraphQL will automatically coerce values into the appropriate `Nullable<T>` as required by an argument's type expression.

-## GraphQL.AspNet.GraphId
+## GraphId

 GraphQL defines a special scalar value value called `ID` which is defined as:

 "_a unique identifier, often used to refetch an object or as the key for a cache_" [Spec § [3.5.5](https://graphql.github.io/graphql-spec/June2018/#sec-ID)].

-GraphQL ASP.NET maintains a struct, `GraphQL.AspNet.GraphID` to hold this value and serializes and deserializes it as a string.
-You can perform an implicit and explicit conversion between `GraphID` and `System.String`
+GraphQL ASP.NET maintains a struct, `GraphQL.AspNet.GraphId` to hold this value and serializes and deserializes it as a string.
+You can perform an implicit and explicit conversion between `GraphId` and `System.String`

 ```csharp
 GraphId id = new GraphId("abc");